 Go early in the day for a quiet walk on the beach or later to enjoy the people.

 If you go at night during the phenomenon called Red Tide, you might even see an eerie green glow in the waves.

 From LAX, take the scenic route to Redondo Beach.
-Go west toward the ocean on Imperial Highway to the end and turn left (south).
-From there, all you have to do is follow the beach as closely as you can as you drive through Manhattan Beach and Hermosa Beach on your way south.
+Go west toward the ocean on Imperial Highway to its end and turn left (south).
+From there, all you have to do is follow the oceanfront highway as closely as you can as you drive through Manhattan Beach and Hermosa Beach on your way south.

-From I-405, take Artesia Blvd. west to Pacific Coast Highway and go south.
-Turn right on W. Beryl St. to reach the marina.
-The Redondo Beach Pier is at Torrance Blvd.
+From I-405, take Artesia Blvd. west to Pacific Coast Highway (PCH) and go south (left).
+From PCH, right on W. Beryl St. to reach the marina.
+Turn right at Torrance Blvd. to get to the Redondo Beach Pier.
 Continue south on Catalina Avenue to arrive at the Redondo Beach "Hollywood Riviera" area.